 Those considering pursuing the Technology Entrepreneurship pathway should consider that as of summer 2015, London is the home of 13 of Europe’s 35 “unicorns” (tech startup firms valued at over $1bn).

 In terms of access to talent, capital and the innovation-oriented consumers and enterprises who make a startup’s first customers, London is the best option for pursuing entrepreneurship in Europe.

 Who is this Programme Designed For?

-- Applicants with a minimum of a high-end second-class Honours degree (or its overseas equivalent: see international Students qualification equivalents).
+- Applicants with a minimum of a high-end second-class degree (or its overseas equivalent: see international Students qualification equivalents).

 - Applicants who have a demonstrated interest in pursuing an entrepreneurial venture or career.
 Applicants must have undertaken entrepreneurial activities, not simply aspire to entrepreneurship.

-- Where prospective students have no work experience, their undergraduate studies will normally lie in an area directly related to the Pathway they wish to pursue (see above for details of Pathways).
+- If a prospective student has no work experience, his or her undergraduate studies will normally lie in an area directly related to the Pathway they wish to pursue (see above for details of Pathways).
 Candidates with other qualifications may be considered but only provided that they are able to clearly demonstrate entrepreneurial capabilities in the selected Pathway.

 - Applicants who wish to pursue the Fintech pathway will have experience in the Financial Services sector.

 - Applicants who wish to pursue the Health Care pathway will normally have experience and/or qualifications in medicine, health care or life sciences.

 - Applicants who wish to pursue the Retail and Consumer pathway will normally have experience and/or qualifications in fashion, design, video gaming, food, retail, advertising, media, education, publishing, music, or the creative industries.